cyohan21/ai-document/README.md

 ### Implementation

 The prompt dynamically includes:
-- Document title and full content
+- Document title and full content (PDF or YouTube transcript)
+- Content type awareness (PDF document vs. YouTube video)
 - Modality-specific configurations (text vs. voice)
 - User query context from previous interactions

+**Content Type Handling:**
+- PDFs are referred to as "PDF document" with "content"
+- YouTube videos are referred to as "YouTube video transcript" with "transcript"
+- The AI adapts its language based on the content type for more natural responses

-See [server/src/routes/ai.routes.ts](server/src/routes/ai.routes.ts) (lines 144-186) for the complete implementation.
+See [server/src/routes/ai.routes.ts](server/src/routes/ai.routes.ts) (lines 204-253) for the complete implementation.

 ## Development